 Inconsistent Training Quality Across Properties

-When it comes to training, multi-property businesses typically see big differences in how it is given and taken in.
+For training, multi-property businesses typically see big differences in how it is given and taken in.
 What works at the main property might not function as well at smaller ones.

 Standardize the core curriculum by using centralized resources, but let local schools make changes to meet their own requirements.
 Use digital platforms to make sure that content is always delivered the same way, no matter where you are.
 To make sure that the level of facilitation stays the same, certify trainers through programs like those offered by the American Hotel & Lodging Educational Institute (AHLEI).
 Regular audits look at the training results from different properties to find the best ways to do things and the ones that need work.